Dolphin Scholarship Foundation

 Procedure

 Once the applicant's and sponsor's eligibility is established, the remainder of the application will open.
-Please refer to the above schedule for deadline dates.

 Students are then given access to the remainder of the application.
 Applicants are given a checklist to assist them through the application and are provided with tracking information on the progress of the application.